Find Trade Colleges

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 In 2016, there was an estimated number of 12,300 jobs in the United States for Metal and Plastic Drilling and Boring Machine Tool Setter, Operator, or Tender.
 There is little to no growth in job opportunities for Metal and Plastic Drilling and Boring Machine Tool Setter, Operator, or Tender.
-Due to new job openings and attrition, there will be an average of 900 job openings in this field each year.
+There will be an estimated 900 positions for Drilling & Boring Machine Operator per year.

 undefined